avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 * `dependencies` refers to direct dependencies, not transitive dependencies.&#x20;
 * The command must be preceded by a tab character (and not spaces).
 Failure to do so will result in the following error: `*** missing separator.
 Stop.`

-Here is the complete Makefile for our program, containing three dependency rules:
+Here is the complete Makefile for our program:

 ```makefile
 testintmath: testintmath.o intmath.o